- What you are looking for woodworking chisels?

 - Can be used for sharpening a wide variety of steel alloy tools–not just chisels.

-- Non-slip bamboo base keeps stone steady.
+- Non-slip bamboo base keeps the stone steady.

 - No need for specialization. honing/sharpening oils–only water.